Aliases for PRKCI Gene

 GeneCards Summary for PRKCI Gene

 PRKCI (Protein Kinase C Iota) is a Protein Coding gene.
-Diseases associated with PRKCI include lung squamous cell carcinoma and lung cancer.
-Among its related pathways are Endocytosis and Hippo signaling pathway.
+Diseases associated with PRKCI include Lung Squamous Cell Carcinoma and Lung Cancer.
+Among its related pathways are p70S6K Signaling and TGF-beta Signaling Pathway (sino).
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is PRKCB.
+An important paralog of this gene is PRKCZ.

 UniProtKB/Swiss-Prot for PRKCI Gene